 The day after Thanksgiving, aka Black Friday, is the unofficial start of the holiday shopping season.
 If your business is looking to push more sales this year, you need to kick things off with a bang.
 While Black Friday focuses more on brick-and-mortar retail, Cyber Monday, the Monday following Thanksgiving, is exclusively for ecommerce companies.
 It is on this day that people go online to find this year’s must-have gifts.

-Running sales or special product promotions on these days can get people into your stores and onto your website.
+Running sales or special flash sale on these days can get people into your stores and onto your website.
 Utilize language that instills a sense of urgency, like “One Day Only” or “Limited Time Offer.”
 If people are aware that they are getting a good deal, they are more likely to make a purchase.

 ShipBob makes the holidays easy